Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 > 70% of the Amazon is located in Brazil.

-### Physical factors of water
+### Physical factors affecting water

 Water has many stores and flows in the rainforest.
 Water is affected by a variety of physical factors including temperatures, rock permeability and porosity, and relief.

 High temperatures allow the atmosphere to have high absolute and relative humidity, with a higher dew point.
-This allows large, cumulounimbus clouds to form with convectional rainfall from the heat, all year round.
+This allows large, cumulonimbus clouds to form with convectional rainfall from the heat, all year round.
 Diurnal changes in temperatures mean that precipitation occurs typially in the afternoons.
 In addition, these high temperatures and the geographical location (between the tropics) means that transpiration losses are high, but also the inputs into the plants are high, stimulating great plant growth, which in turn increase water uptake and evapotranspiration.
-Overall, **1//2 to 3/4 all precipitation is recycled** (evaporated without any runoff), demonstrating strong interdependence between the land, biosphere and atmosphere with evapotranspiration and precipitation.
+Overall, **1/2 to 3/4 all precipitation is recycled** (evaporated without any runoff), demonstrating strong interdependence between the land, biosphere and atmosphere with evapotranspiration and precipitation.

 > This is an example of a **positive feedback loop**: greater vegetation, greater evapotranspiration, greater precipitation, greater vegetation... etc.

 Rock permeability in the Amazon is also a physical factor.
-The Amazon Basin is surrounded to the north and south by the Guiana and Brazil Shields, sections of ancient crystalline rock with high amounts of jointing, with the central Amazon River lying inbetween, in an area of weakness.
+The Amazon Basin is surrounded to the north and south by the Guiana and Brazil Shields, sections of ancient crystalline rock with high amounts of jointing, with the central Amazon River lying in between, in an area of weakness.
 This means that runoff rates are much higher for large portions of the Amazon, due to there being little potential to store and slow water movement during intense precipitation events, with short lag times.
 In the west, outcrops of limestone and other porous rocks can help to store water and reduce overland flows.
+In the long-term, huge water stores have built up in the underground aquifers and the soil, with a shallow water table of under 5m.

-The relief also plays a role.
-The gentle relief of the basin today result in most flows being horizontal, either overland or throughflow in the soil.
-However, the Andes to the west increase the relief significantly.
+Relief also plays a role.
+The gentle relief of the basin today results in most flows being horizontal, either overland or throughflow in the soil.
+However, the Andes to the west increases the relief significantly.
 Higher relief adds energy to water and thus there is less chance for infiltration to occur.
-Surface runoff is much higher and, combined with orographic lift likely occuring here, there is the potential for low-lying flood plains downstream to fill for several months.
+Surface runoff is much higher and, combined with orographic lift likely occurring here, there is the potential for low-lying flood plains downstream to fill for several months.
 Therefore, relief can both increase and decrease levels of overland flows, whilst altering the stores of water in the soil or over the land.

-### Physical factors of carbon.
+### Physical factors affecting carbon.

+Carbon sores and flows are influenced by termperatre, vegetation, organic matter in the soil and the mineral composition in rocks.